emnify/product-docs/docs/portal/organization/workspaces.md

 ### Partition access and visibility

-- Workspace users see only the IoT assets they need to manage.
+- **Users** in a workspace see only the IoT assets they need to manage.
-- Administrators manage only the users in their business unit.
+- **Administrators** manage only the users in their workspace.

+For more information, see [User management roles and permissions](/portal/roles#user-management).

 ### Single sign-on